ipfs-inactive/docs/content/introduction/how-ipfs-works.md

 weight: 2
 ---

-## What IPFS has done is make it so you don’t have to worry about location

 IPFS is a peer-to-peer (p2p) network that links content-addressed data to other content-addressed data.
 Content is accessible through peers that might relay information or store it (or do both!), and those peers can be located anywhere in the world.
 IPFS knows how to find what you ask for by its content address, rather than where it is.

 <img alt="IPFS Stack" src="../assets/ipfs_stack.png" width="200px" />

 ## There are three important things to understand about IPFS

-Let’s first dive in to _content addressing_.
+Let’s first dive in to _content addressing_ and how that content is _linked together_.
 This “middle” part of the IPFS stack is what connects the ecosystem together; everything is built on being able to find content via linked, unique identifiers.

-### 1 \\ Content addressing
+### 1 \\ Content addressing and linked data

 <img alt="IPFS Stack - Data Structures" src="../assets/ipfs_stack-data.png" width="200px" />